HemantKoli1603/Green-Campus-AI/README.md

 This project allows users to:
 1.Capture an image of waste using a camera
-2.Classify the waste using a trained ML model (Teachable Machine / Keras) 3.Identify the type of waste (Plastic, Paper, Organic, etc.)
+2.Classify the waste using a trained ML model (Teachable Machine / Keras) 3.Identify the type of waste (Plastic, Paper, Organic.)
 4.Get guidance on which bin color the waste should go into 5.Interact with an AI assistant (Gemini) for short, clean explanations